- Good value in most trims

 Which Ford Edge should I buy?

 Ford offers the Edge in SE, SEL, ST-Line, Titanium, and ST trims with a handful of options scattered into the mix.
-The Edge SE gets an 8.0-inch touchscreen with Apple CarPlay and Android Auto compatibility, wi-fi hotspot, active safety features (covered above), 18-inch wheels, cloth upholstery, and dual-zone climate control.
+The Edge SE gets a 12.0-inch touchscreen with Apple CarPlay and Android Auto compatibility, wi-fi hotspot, active safety features (covered above), 18-inch wheels, cloth upholstery, and dual-zone climate control.
 For about $32,500 with front-wheel drive, it’s a relative bargain.

 We’d step up one trim level to the Edge SEL that adds power-adjustable front seats, a leather-wrapped steering wheel, LED headlights, synthetic leather upholstery, heated front seats, and keyless start for about $36,500 for front-wheel-drive models.
 All-wheel drive adds about $2,000 to that.